About

 SemanticGaps

-SemanticGaps builds and maintains CAINC, an instrument for taking topological readings of large institutional document corpora.
+SemanticGaps builds and maintains CAINC, a complex epistemic system for taking topological readings of large institutional document corpora.
 Those readings are rendered as Semantic Terrains: computed, navigable maps that reveal the structural shape of how federal agencies, regulatory bodies, courts, and other institutions communicate.

 We serve government analysts, investigative journalists, white-collar defense attorneys, compliance officers, institutional investors, and M&A due diligence teams.
 Our focus is on domains where the stakes are high and the document bodies are large: government, law, news, finance, medicine, and defense.